krisbolton/cyber-warfare-explained/glossary.md

 ---

-<style>p { text-align: justify; }</style>
+<p id="top">This glossary attempts to represent a complete list of cyber security and computer science related words and terms and their definitions in the context of cyber warefare.</p>

-<p id="top">This glossary attempts to represent a complete list of cyber security related words and terms and their definitions in the context of cyber warefare.
-It does not include threat actor names, see the <a href="/advanced_persistent_threats_APT">Advanced Persistent Threat</a> chapter for this.</p>
+<p>Technical terms are included to allow a more complete understanding of cyber attacks and <em>how</em> they work, should the reader wish.
+The glossary does not include threat actor names, see the <a href="/advanced_persistent_threats_APT">Advanced Persistent Threat</a> chapter for this.</p>

 <p><code>ctrl + f</code> can be used to find specific words quickly.</p>

 <hr class="hr-space-surround">